You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 If the taxing agency (whether the IRS, the state, or local government) tries to collect on tax debts discharged in bankruptcy or refuses to remove a tax lien that should be lifted, speak to your attorney.
 It may be necessary to file an action for violation of the discharge.
 Taxing authorities and other government entities are not exempt from laws protecting discharged debtors.

 Statutes of Limitations on Collection of Income Taxes.
-Statutes of limitations on both the assessment and collection of federal, state, and local income taxes can significantly reduce taxpayer liability for back taxes.
+Statutes of limitations on assessing and collecting federal, state, and local income taxes can significantly reduce taxpayer liability for back taxes.
 (For more on statutes of limitations in general, see my post on the Pennsylvania Statute of Limitations on debt.)
-Statutes of limitations bar the taxing authority from either collecting old taxes or assessing new taxes after a certain amount of time has passed.
+Statutes of limitations bar the taxing authority from collecting old taxes or assessing new ones after a certain amount of time.

 There is no statute of limitations if the IRS has filed suit against the taxpayer and reduced the lien to judgment.
 Fortunately, the IRS rarely seeks a judgment.
 Filing an offer in compromise, filing an appeal, signing an IRS Form 900 waiver (a voluntary extension), and some other actions can toll the Statute of Limitations and allow the IRS more time to collect.